difference between joint family and nuclear family

 – Archaic beliefs: A joint family may follow archaic beliefs, values or customs, which may not be in line with modern thinking.

-See also difference between tree and graph
+See also difference between debit note and credit note

 Nuclear Family